-2 6.0 Delegation 6.1 Applications that comply with the Acceptable Development Criteria in this Policy may be dealt with under delegated authority, pursuant to Clause 8.2 of TPS No.2.
+6.0 Delegation 6.1 Applications that comply with the Acceptable Development Criteria in this Policy may be dealt with under delegated authority, pursuant to Clause 8.2 of TPS No.2.
 Applications falling within the Performance Based Criteria may require consideration by Council.
 All applications which fall within the Unacceptable Development Criteria will require consideration by Council.
 E.g. floor area for farmlet zone (4-40Ha) acceptable criteria is 300sq.m Performance based is up to 600sqm & unacceptable is greater than 600sqm.
 Give staff delegated authority to approve applications that comply with this policy and any that don't can go before council if the applicant wishes to proceed.
 This extra process should include provision for notifying neighbours and other requirements - see Shire of Serpentine Jarrahdale.
-There is nothing inconsistent in this approach, quite the reverse, and it will allow landholders full enjoyment and benefit of their property and still limit off-site impacts.
-Thankyou for the opportunity to comment on this proposed policy, Peter McGrath 2 I wish to make the following comments in regard to your Local Planning Policy 1 - Outbuildings: Definitions, Maximum Floor Areas, wall heights This submission is noted.1) This is a valid point.
-The definition of an 'Outbuilding' has been 1) Definitions such as Outbuildings which does not and ridge heights. amended to clarify that maximum combined floor area includes include garages or carports whereas the Policy Statement says that Maximum combined floor area Outbuilding Integration. detached carports and garages.
+There is nothing inconsistent in this approach, quite the reverse, and it will allow landholders full enjoyment and benefit of their property and still limit off-site impacts. proposed policy, Peter McGrath 2 I wish to make the following comments in regard to your Local Planning Policy 1 - Outbuildings: 1) Definitions such as Outbuildings which does not include garages or carports whereas the Policy Statement says that Maximum combined floor area Definitions, Maximum Floor Areas, wall heights and ridge heights.
+Outbuilding Integration.
+This submission is noted.1) This is a valid point.
+The definition of an 'Outbuilding' has been amended to clarify that maximum combined floor area includes detached carports and garages.

 now includes garage or carport.
 This inconsistency is confusing.
 2) Design constraints such as floor area, wall height and ridge height do not allow for innovation and integration and harmonisation with existing structures.
 Thus all references to maximum floor area, wall height and ridge height should be removed from the policy.
 2) Design constraints for outbuildings are necessary to protect the communities' interests.
 Town planning regulates land use and development, without planning regulations such as this policy, individualistic ad hoc development would occur with complete disregard of and respect of the community's interests as a whole.
 Slums and shanty towns provide an example of what can happens when planning design constraints and planning regulations are removed.
 The removal of design constraints would also have a detrimental impact on the character, liveability and amenity of the Shire in addition to causing a number of issues not limited to overshadowing, noise pollution, light and ventilation issues, interrupted views, inappropriate bulk and scale and an unappealing image of built form in the Shire of Northam.
-The removal of design constraints would lead to an increase in compliance issues whilst also causing inconsistencies in the planning process and uncertainty for applicants and tension amongst land owners.
+The removal of design constraints and tension amongst land owners.
 It is considered that the policy is flexible enough to allow sufficient innovation and flexibility for land owners wishing to build a shed whist also protecting adjoining land owner's interests.
 Therefore all references to maximum floor area, wall height and ridge height are to remain included in this policy.
 3 I think it is a great idea, with the size of my block (5,500m2), 120m2 isn't a huge amount of room to take up.
 But it would be very useful for storage!
 I have a boat, trailer, 4 motorbikes, XP Fairmont, HG Premier, a 4X4 that won't fit in my garage and a lot of tools and other bits and pieces that need to go in a shed out of the weather.
 It is also another roof to catch rain water for my water tank.
 If you could please submit this to the Council, it would be much appreciated.
 Lot Outbuilding storage. size, sizes, This submission is noted.